William Jackson (journalist)

 The Reverend William Jackson (1737 – 30 April 1795) was a noted Irish preacher, journalist, playwright, and radical.
+He served first as a preacher and private chaplain of the Church of England before moving into journalism, writing for several newspapers in London across both sides of the political aisle.

+In the 1770s, he took up the cause of Elizabeth Chudleigh as her secretary and publicist of sorts once she came under attack for charges of bigamy.
+This brought him into contact with Samuel Foote.
+Chudleigh, Jackson and Foote would all become embroiled in a very public feud, which would see all three face legal trouble for bigamy, sodomy and libel.

-He was arrested in Dublin in 1794 following meetings with the United Irish leaders Theobald Wolfe Tone and Archibald Hamilton Rowan.
-Charged with being an agent of the French Directory he was tried for treason, however he committed suicide before he could be executed.
+By the 1790s, Jackson had come to reside in France and became involved with a sect of Irish radicals.
+After being chosen for a mission under the Committee of Public Safety to visit England and Ireland, he was arrested in Dublin following meetings with the United Irish leaders Theobald Wolfe Tone and Archibald Hamilton Rowan.
+Charged with being an agent of the French Directory he was tried for treason; however, he committed suicide before he could be executed.

 Early life

-William Jackson was born in Newtownards, Co.
-Down, in 1737.
+William Jackson was born in Newtownards, County Down, in 1737.
 He studied at Oxford and became an Anglican curate.
 Much is unclear about Jackson's early life.
 He was evidently an attractive young man, notable for his popular preaching style and his outspoken opposition politics.
-He married, but lost his first wife to breast cancer in the early1770s.
+He married, but lost his first wife to breast cancer in the early 1770s.
 In the 1760s, Jackson served briefly in some capacity in the household of Augustus John Hervey, later the third Earl of Bristol.
-He claims to have travelled to Ireland when Hervey's older brother, George, was made Lord Lieutenant in 1766 (although the Oxford Dictionary of National Biographies entries on both Herveys insist that neither ever travelled to Ireland at this time).
+He claims to have travelled to Ireland and resided with Barry Maxwell, 1st Earl of Farnham when Hervey's older brother, George, was made Lord Lieutenant in 1766 (although the Oxford Dictionary of National Biographies entries on both Herveys insist that neither ever travelled to Ireland at this time).
 In that same decade, Jackson moved to London, where he preached at the Tavistock Chapel and St Mary-le-Strand.
 Although Jackson gained some popularity as a preacher, he remained unbeneficed and eventually turned to journalism to support himself.